 Growing Catnip from Seed

 Like many other members of the mint family, catnip is fairly easy to grow.
-Doing so well, even in locations with poor soil, catnip is considered invasive in some places, so always make certain to do thorough research before deciding to plant this herb in the garden.
+It does so well, even in locations with poor soil, that catnip is considered invasive in some places, so always make certain to do thorough research before deciding to plant this herb in the garden.
 Here are some common methods of catnip seed propagation.

 Catnip Seed Sowing Indoors